adminion/off-the-record/README.md

 ## Uninstall

-Uninstallation is just as easy as installation; however, you must also be a [sudoer](https://help.ubuntu.com/community/Sudoers).
+Uninstalling is just as easy as installation; however, you must also be a [sudoer](https://help.ubuntu.com/community/Sudoers).

     $ ./uninstall.sh